RogerIsk/RogerIsk/README.md

 <!-- Description -->
 <p align="center">
+Python / C++ Backend Developer & Engineer | Database & GUI Specialist.
+Passionate about finding solutions.<br>

-Currently studying Python and also a Tutor at <a href="https://digitalcareerinstitute.org/" target="_blank">Digital Career Institute</a>.
+Studied Python and was a Tutor at <a href="https://digitalcareerinstitute.org/" target="_blank">Digital Career Institute</a>.
 I'm learning all kinds of technologies all the time.<br>

 <p align="center">